Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Results

 \subsection{Task-based fMRI results}

-Figure \ref{fig:densityandCPsCMU} (left panel) shows the detected change points for the task-based fMRI data set (Section \ref{section:task_fmridata}) using FaBiSearch.
+Figure \ref{fig:HPcpts} shows the detected change points for the task-based fMRI data set (Section \ref{section:task_fmridata}) using FaBiSearch.
 The results are concatenated across runs for each subject, which explains the presence of gaps, where no change points were identified.
 Overall, many change points were detected.
-In addition, there is some variance in the location and number of detected change points across subjects.
-Intuitively, as we consider a large number of ROIs (333) and combined with a complex and involved task such as reading, we expect FC to be constantly evolving and different for each subject based on unique factors such as age, interpretation of the story, and familiarity with the text.
-There are some change points however, which are consistent across subjects.
+In addition, there is some variability in the location and number of detected change points across subjects.
+Intuitively, as we considered a large number of ROIs ($p=333$) and as reading is a complex and involved task, we expect FC to be constantly evolving and different for each subject based on unique factors such as age, interpretation of the story, and familiarity with the text.
+There are some change points however, which are consistent across subjects, especially at critical moments and events in the storyline.